SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 As you can see, it is just about to provide the information on what event the output data can be received.

 Additionally the manifest needs to be edited.
-For this, create another CROWON like 'ModuleName_FC'.
+For this, create another CROWN like 'ModuleName_FC'.

 The ending '_FC' is important, as the CSK_Module_FlowConfig will check for CROWNs ending like that to take these into account for the FlowConfig.